JugaadiTek/RocketJump-BitchSlap/README.md

 	- Spawn a variety of Buildings with navigateable interiors on the Planets to provide places to seek cover and fire from.
 		- Spawn 0-3 Towers on each planet that can be used to gain a height advantage over other players.
 The tower height should be equal to the radius of the planet it is on.
 - Players and Bots:
-	- Set the standard number of total players including bots to always be 32.
 	- Weapons:
 		- New Weapons:
 			- The Space Board: